NEW: 19 killed in Syria on Wednesday, activists say

 The United States and the European Union have also imposed sanctions on Syria.

-The Syrian government crackdown began in mid-March, when peaceful protests in the southern city of Daraa were met with violent suppression.
-In the following months, protests have continued across the country, with protesters demanding al-Assad's ouster and democratic elections.
+The uprising against al-Assad began in February with limited protests and widened in mid-March, when peaceful protests in Daraa were met with violent suppression.
+In the following months, protests have continued across the country, with protesters demanding al-Assad’s ouster and democratic elections.

 CNN’s Yesim Comert and Tracy Doueiry contributed to this report